tldr-group/samba-web/MANUAL.md

 The added labels will be downloaded.
 Unlabelled pixels will have a class of 0, **this will affect the rescaling** relative to the saved segmentation.
 This option can be useful if you want to use SAMBA as a labelling platform to generate manual labels for training a different segmentation algorithm, like a CNN.
 #### Save Classifier
 This option in the 'Classifier' tab allows you to download the trained classifier, for use on later datasets either in Python or SAMBA.
 The available formats are `.skops` (a secure scikit-learn storage format) and `.pkl` (a more common format, but unsecure).
 Note that `.pkl` classifiers can't be loaded into SAMBA, for security reasons.

+#### Post-Process
+When the 'post-process' toggle is active, any labels added (with brush, polygons, smart labels *etc.*) will **edit the saved segmentation**, rather than the labels.
+This can be useful for correcting errors in the segmentation, without needing to re-run the training process.

 ## Gallery
 The gallery page lets you view shared micrographs and their associated segmentations.
 The toggle switch in the top left lets you view the segmentations.
 Clicking on a micrograph opens a popup with data descriptions, allowing you to download the data (image, segmentation, labels) associated with that micrograph.